Whoever said “making gains” was just for jocks? Bengal cats are no exemption to the rule.

 - It has other biologically appropriate foods for cats such as fish and eggs.

-- Suitable to cats of all ages, contains 33% protein made from chicken and fish, as well as other wholesome ingredients
+- Suitable to cats of all ages, contains high levels of protein made from chicken and turkey, as well as other wholesome ingredients

 - Cooked in small batches to ensure proper nutrition for the animal.